datasophie/pergola-testing-broken/README.md

 ## Explanation
 ### main
-The main branch contains the original application with a valid, working Pergola Manifest in YAML format `pergola.yaml`.
+The main branch contains the original application.